-TESS – The Transverse Energy Spread Spectrometer, which can measure both transverse and longitudinal energy spread, has been used to characterise III-V photocathode materials, including for the first time GaAsP, which is an alternative to GaAs giving lower initial quantum efficiency but much greater resilience to degradation from residual gasses in the vacuum system.
-The system has been additionally enhanced through the addition of a white light source based on a high luminosity Xenon lamp.
-Using a monochromator a range of wavelengths from 255 nm to 1.1um can now be accessed.
-The system is now ready to analyse samples requiring higher energy (UV) photons including Cu, other metals and Cs2Te.
-Research on metal photocathodes will be important in supporting the VELA and CLARA accelerators at Daresbury.
+TESS – The Transverse Energy Spread Spectrometer, which can measure both transverse and longitudinal energy spread, has been used to characterise III-V photocathode materials, including GaAs and GaAsP.
+The system has been additionally enhanced through the addition of a white light source and monochromator such that a range of wavelengths from 220 nm to 1µm can now be accessed.
+The system is now able to analyse samples requiring higher energy (UV) photons including Cu, other metals and Cs2Te.
+Research on metal photocathodes and Cs2Te will be important in supporting the VELA and CLARA accelerators at Daresbury.

 For further information contact: email@example.com